 Sedano’s Supermarkets Receives Miami-Dade County Proclamation Declaring October 10 as “Sedano’s Supermarkets Day.”

-Left to right: Pedro Mesa, Director of Community Affairs, Sedano's Supermarkets; Annabelle Urrea-Guzman, Government Liaison, Office of Mayor Daniella Levine Cava; Javier Herran, Chief Marketing Officer of Sedano’s Supermarkets and Sophia Herran, Creative Director of Sedano's Supermarkets.
+Left to right: Pedro Mesa, director of community affairs, Sedano's Supermarkets; Annabelle Urrea-Guzman, government liaison, office of Mayor Daniella Levine Cava; Javier Herrán, chief marketing officer of Sedano’s Supermarkets and Sophia Herrán, creative director of Sedano's Supermarkets.
 Credit: Sedano’s Supermarkets

-Sedano’s Supermarkets has shared that Miami-Dade County proclaimed Oct.
-10 as “Sedano’s Supermarkets Day” in recognition of the company’s commitment to serving the community.
+Sedano’s Supermarkets shared that Miami-Dade County proclaimed Oct.
+10 as “Sedano’s Supermarkets Day” in recognition of the company’s 60-plus-year legacy as a grocery destination and community partner, providing culturally-relevant products and services while fostering ties across South Florida’s diverse neighborhoods.

 “We are incredibly honored and humbled to receive this recognition,” said Sedano’s CMO Javier Herrán.